Solar Panel Grants: Scotland, Wales & Northern Ireland

 Northern Ireland

 Northern Ireland operates under a different energy regulatory framework from Great Britain.
 It is not covered by ECO4 (which applies in England, Scotland, and Wales only).
-The main energy efficiency programme is the Northern Ireland Sustainable Energy Programme (NISEP), funded through a levy on electricity bills and delivered by the utility regulator (UREGNI).
+The main energy efficiency programme is the Northern Ireland Sustainable Energy Programme (NISEP), funded through a levy on electricity bills, overseen by the Utility Regulator (UREGNI) and administered by Energy Saving Trust.

 Northern Ireland homeowners still benefit from UK-wide schemes: the Smart Export Guarantee applies (Northern Ireland is part of the GB grid for export purposes), and 0% VAT applies.